comus3/comus3/README.md

 Here are a few of my favorite projects:

 - [FFT-Filter Project](https://github.com/comus3/FFT-Filter): A project I created for applying FFT filters to signals.

+- [Time based DataBase](https://github.com/comus3/Time_based_DB) : A time based database I coded from scratch with data retention and interpolation

 - [A Real Hello World](https://github.com/comus3/A_real_hello_world): A unique perspective on the traditional "Hello World."